Stifl3r/twitter_feed/README.md

 You should now be able to upload feedfile and tweetfile under the feedController on swagger and execute.

 Console output will be on the terminal the project is run from

+#Assumptions
+Based on the user sample files provided,an assumption has been made that users being followed will always be delimeted by ',' and ' '.
+Eg: 'User follows foo, bar, pie, roasted'.